developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra Devices Only(Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)

 ###barcodeDataFormat